Implementation of visible conditions with inner join instead of subselect

 Rails version 4.2.8 Ruby version 2.1.9-p490 (x64-mingw32) RubyGems version 2.6.12 Rack version 1.6.8 Middleware Rack::Sendfile, Rack::ContentLength, ActionDispatch::Static, Rack::Lock, #<ActiveSupport::Cache::Strategy::LocalCache::Middleware:0x00000007745610>, Rack::Runtime, Rack::MethodOverride, ActionDispatch::RequestId, Rails::Rack::Logger, ActionDispatch::ShowExceptions, ActionDispatch::DebugExceptions, ActionDispatch::RemoteIp, ActionDispatch::Reloader, ActionDispatch::Callbacks, ActiveRecord::ConnectionAdapters::ConnectionManagement, ActiveRecord::QueryCache, ActionDispatch::Cookies, ActionDispatch::Session::CookieStore, ActionDispatch::Flash, ActionDispatch::ParamsParser, ActionDispatch::XmlParamsParser, Rack::Head, Rack::ConditionalGet, Rack::ETag, RequestStore::Middleware, OpenIdAuthentication Environment development Database adapter mysql2 Database schema version 20170607051650

-#2 Updated by Pavel Rosický 2 months ago
+#2 Updated by Pavel Rosický about 2 years ago

 I did some additional benchmarking and I was wrong.
 Exists really performs better.